rahulrajpr/prepare-anytime/spark/conceptual/notes.md

 * advantage of the having spark sql table for external use like odbc/jdbc, tablue and powerbi etc and using a parquet file etrenally. also using sql tables and parquet filesn interanlly by the spark api's ?
 * spark.catelogue, spark.catelogue.setCurrentDatabase("databasename"), spark.catelogue.listTables()
+* how bucketBy works bucket numbers, list of columns and hashing works, how it support sortmerge join ?